swlkr/blog/content/posts/hey-and-back-to-the-future.md

 {{< tweet 1272608117604397063>}}

 This way of working is tried and true.
-We collectively took a detour with really, really complex things like front end frameworks, graph query languages and the like, but it's good to see that a really georgous, fast (< 100ms interaction time between "page" loads) can and was built using the classic three tier architecture.
+We collectively took a detour with really, really complex things like front end frameworks, graph query languages and the like, but it's good to see that a really gorgeous, fast (< 100ms interaction time between "page" loads) can and was built using the classic three tier architecture.
 What's funny is I was also swept up in the hype around 2016/2017 with react and friends and I regret introducing it to my company at the time, it's a lot of garbage for not a lot of gain.
 You can essentially emulate the perceived performance from a single page app with the following list of libraries:

 - [instant.page](https://instant.page)
 - [turbolinks](https://github.com/turbolinks/turbolinks)